wazo-platform/euc-plugins-js-sdk/documentation/docs/softphone.md

 };

 softphone.onWebsocketMessage = (message: Object) => {
-  // Invoked when the a Wazo websocket mesasge is received in the softphone };
+  // Invoked when the a Wazo websocket message is received in the softphone };

 softphone.onAuthenticated = (session: WDASession) => {